 How to Prepare for a Close Friend or Family Member

 If you're a part of the deceased's family, such as a child or spouse, this is going to be a hard day for you.
-Don't worry about controlling your emotions, every one will understand how you're feeling.
+Don't worry about controlling your emotions; everyone will understand how you're feeling.

 For me, the funeral for my mother was two months after she passed, so I had already gone over a million ways of how it would go and how I would react.
-The ways I imagined it going were worse than it actually turned out to be.
+The ways I imagined it going were worse than they actually turned out to be.
 If you can, try not to stress out about the service beforehand, but know that you will get through it.
 It'll be hard, but after it's over, everything comes to a close.
 You'll have closure and will then be able to start healing and doing your best to move on.

-How to Prepare for Distant Relative or Friend
+For a Distant Relative or Friend

 You're not a bad person if you're laughing and singing to the radio before the service.
 Your job is to support the deceased's family and let them know that you are there for them and that you will miss the deceased.